Success is thrilling.

 By Month 4, Biology should be your most-practiced subject with a growing knowledge index and increasing accuracy ratio and better marks in the chapter mock tests.
 Shift your daily subject ratio to: 40% Biology error list practice, 40% Chemistry, 20% Physics introduction.

 Introduce Physics in Month 5.
 Physics is the most challenging subject for most NEET droppers and requires the longest practice runway.
 Starting early is not optional.
-Use Smart Interactive Notes for formulas and concepts and begin building your Physics error list from the very first Physics chapter.
+Use personal notes for formulas and concepts and begin building your Physics error list from the very first Physics chapter.

-Begin attempting Minor Tests (Unit Tests) for completed Biology units from Month 4 — these are 720-mark, 3-hour tests that give you your first All India Rank.
-Use the analytics to identify which chapters are still producing the most errors and adjust your practice accordingly.
+Begin attempting Minor Tests (Unit Tests) for completed Biology units from Month 4.
+These part-syllabus tests should be 720-mark, 3-hour tests with All India Rank.
+Analyse the performance in these tests to identify which chapters are still producing the most errors and adjust your practice accordingly.

 Month 6: Physics Deep Dive + Full Chemistry Completion